After seeds germinate, do your leggy seedlings look weak and straggly like this? Need some help?

 - Lack of Soil Moisture.
 Baby plants can grow weak, skinny stems if the seed raising mix dries out or is poor quality.
 Maybe you just forgot to water often enough!
 Dry soil stops the seedlings from accessing the nutrients they need to grow strong stems and leaves.
 They’re literally starving, poor little darlings.

 - High Temperatures.
 Heat can also cause a rapid growth spurt.
 This causes the stems to grow faster than the leaves.
 So the seedling has unbalanced growth.
-They look like they’re ‘all legs with a tiny head’!
+They look like they’re ‘a long body with a tiny head’!
 This can occur in hot weather or indoors if the temperature is too warm.

 “Mistakes are tools for learning.
 Evaluate your trials.
 Making mistakes is a sign you’re trying to do things better.
 There is usually little penalty for mistakes if you learn from them.” – Toby Hemenway, Author Gaia’s Garden